 Currently we have about 400 members working in research, maintenance, education and supervision.
 There are about 30 internationally acclaimed groups in varied fields ranging from bacteria to humans, from molecules to populations, and from theory to experiments.

-We serve the scientific community in Japan and the world by providing research infrastructure, including the DNA database (DDBJ), bio-resources of various experimental organisms, and advanced genomic services.
-Science education is also a central part of our activity, and we provide graduate education as the Department of Genetics, SOKENDAI (The Graduate University for Advanced Studies).
-In addition, constant dialog with non-scientists is an important part of our mission.
+We also serve the scientific community in Japan and the world by providing research infrastructure, including the DNA database (DDBJ), bio-resources of various experimental organisms, and advanced genomic services.

 Our role is to promote our research fields, to share our research achievements worldwide, and to introduce them to society.
 There are many wonders in life science and NIG is dedicated to tackling such mysteries from the genetic point of view through collaboration with international researchers and driven by new discoveries that will lead to improvements in human welfare.
 One example is our efforts to cope with the COVID-19 pandemic that began in 2019 and spread to all over the world.
 Your continued understanding, cooperation and support of our activities is cordially appreciated.